dlintw/svelte5-ts-tailwind-go/README.md

 - Consistent code formatting with `make fmt`: Ensures uniform code style before committing changes.

+## setup related tools of this project

+After clone this source, require some dependencies by `make setup`.

 ## Commit log mapping to build up steps

 Just use `git log`, you can learn how to build up this template.